davidgarcial/aspnetcore-microservices/README.md

 ![mainscreen2](https://user-images.githubusercontent.com/1147445/81381837-08226000-9116-11ea-9489-82645b8dbfc4.png)

 >Note: If you are running this application in macOS then use `docker.for.mac.localhost` as DNS name in `.env` file and the above URLs instead of `host.docker.internal`.

-See also the list of [contributors](https://github.com/aspnetrun/run-core/contributors) who participated in this project.
-Check also [gihtub page of repository.](https://aspnetrun.github.io/run-aspnetcore-angular-realworld/)

-# aspnetcore-microservices